Hirschi’s Social Control Theory of Crime

 According to Social Control Theory, truancy is an indicator of low social-attachment, and thus a predictor of criminal behaviour

 Politicians of all persuasions tend to talk in terms of social control theory.
-Jack Straw from the labour party has argued that ‘lads need dads’ and David Cameron has made recent speeches about the importance of the family and the problems associated with absent fathers.
-These views are also popular with the right wing press, which often reminds their (middle class, nuclear family) readers that ‘Seventy per cent of young offenders come from lone-parent families; children from broken homes’
+Jack Straw from the labour party argued that ‘lads need dads’ and David Cameron made recent speeches about the importance of the family and the problems associated with absent fathers.
+These views are also popular with the right wing press, which often reminds their (middle class, nuclear family) readers that ‘Seventy per cent of young offenders come from lone-parent families; children from broken homes’.

-Supporting evidence for Social Control Theory
+Contemporary Supporting evidence for Social Control Theory

 Evidence for Social Control Theory tends to focus on three problem areas that are correlated with higher crime rates.
 These are: Absentee parents; Truancy; Unemployment